 HelloTalk makes finding that digital pen pal even easier.
 Get matched with another French learner and practice speaking French.
-This is an excellent service since it corrects your spelling, grammar and syntax, and you can make a new friend!
+This is an excellent service since it corrects your spelling, grammar and syntax, and you can make new friends and language exchange partners.

 Free French classes:

 For fun and entertaining free French classes online, check out The French Experiment.
-This website caters for beginners and is a great starting point if money’s tight.
+This website caters to beginners and is a great starting point if money’s tight.

 Free French books:

-Buying your own copy is obviously great for the long-haul, but some grammar books and vocabulary builders might be available at your local library.
-Some libraries even offer rented PDF versions which can be delivered to your tablet.
+Buying your own copy is obviously great for the long haul, but some grammar books and vocabulary builders might be available at your local library.
+Some libraries even offer rented PDF versions that can be delivered to your tablet.